mirusresearch/node-addlep8/README.md

 # node-addlep8

+# deprecated
+This module is incomplete and no longer being worked on

 ### Command the Pakedge P8 using nodejs

 connection.js is the telnet wrapper. ```Connection.run_command("<args>")``` will create a telnet connection and run ```args``` on the PDU.